Parent Resources

 How to Select Hockey Equipment for Kids

 For parents, LMHA follows HEO's protocols outlining HEO's policy and guidelines on players returning to play after concussion and/or significant injury.
-It's important, as parents, to understand, follow, and respect this shared responsibility to ensure the safety of the player.

 More information on specific injury-related or concussion-related protocols can be found under the Safety Forms & Information section of the Team Officials page as well.